Alexwcjung/Fall2024/answer sheet.md

+## Answer Key for Listening Activity ##
+What did Messi need expensive medicine for?
+He had a growth problem How old was Messi when he first signed a contract with FC Barcelona?
+13 Where did FC Barcelona sign Lionel Messi's first contract?
+On a napkin What is his biggest achievement?
+Winning the World Cup trophy Why is he famous around the world?
+He is known for his talent, as well as his kind and humble personality

 ## Sentences with "to be" verbs:
 1. Messi is one of the most famous soccer players in the world.
 2. Messi was born on June 24, 1987, in Rosario, Argentina.